Shri-123/Employee-management-System/README.md

 # Employee-management-System

-INTRODUCTION :
-In this project, I have tried to frame the Employee Management System which uses the concept of creating a GUI application using java programming language.
-Here, MySQL is used for a data management regarding the information of an employee.
-So, combo of them is used for the basic construction of the project.
-The concepts of java “awt” and “swings” are used as the prime source for creating the various windows as shown below.
-Similarly, the simple SQL are used for the data manipulation in the application.
-Here, we have created total  classes for every process to run efficiently.

-FLOW :
-From the front page the execution starts after which we have to login into the system with correct username and password otherwise it displays error message.
-Then the details page opens where we have all options to work on application.
-If we want to add then we have to click add button and by filling details we have to submit.
-If want to view the same then click the view button and by passing employee ID we can view it.
-Similarly, to update and remove the records we have to click the respective buttons from the details page and by providing specific employee ID the entry will be deleted and updated.
-In this way the whole code runs smoothly and efficiently.
+This project presents an Employee Management System developed using Java programming language, integrating a Graphical User Interface (GUI) and MySQL for efficient data management.
+The project utilizes Java's "awt" and "swings" concepts to create various windows, while employing simple SQL queries for data manipulation.

+The execution begins from the front page, where users must successfully log in with the correct username and password to access the system.
+Once logged in, the details page displays various options for interacting with the application.
+To add an employee, users click the "add" button and submit the required details.
+To view employee information, the "view" button is utilized, requiring the input of the employee ID.
+Updating and removing records is accomplished by clicking the respective buttons on the details page and providing the specific employee ID.

+This streamlined and efficient system allows for smooth execution of operations, ensuring seamless management of employee dat